HapticX/happyx/README.md

 HappyX is very simple to use.
 Keep it mind 🙂

 ## Features ⚡
-- Support `asynchttpserver` as default http server.
+- Support `asynchttpserver` as default HTTP server.
 - Support `httpx` via `-d:httpx` and `microhttpserver` via `-d:micro` as alternative HTTP servers.
 - Support `SPA` on `JS` backend and `SSG` on other backends.
 - Building HTML with `buildHtml` macro.